 Do Not Leave Montreal Without Eating a Croissant

 The US has a bit of a problem with croissants in that very few places do them well.
 In Montreal the opposite is the case, and it’s easy to find delicious French style croissants at patisseries and cafes around the city.
 You honestly don’t have to look very hard.
-For further reading on Montreal croissants, this is a good list of recommendations, including establishments like Fous Desserts.
+Delicious croissants can be found in cafes and patisseries all over Montreal.

 Montreal Bagels are Arguably Better than New York City’s

 New York City is the most famous place for bagels (in the US anyway).
 But many foodies consider Montreal bagels superior to those found in New York.
 In contrast to New York bagels, Montreal bagels are thinner, sweeter, smaller, denser and have a larger hole.
 They contain malt, egg, no salt and are boiled in honey-sweetened water before being baked in a wood-fired oven.
 A really popular place to try Montreal bagels is St.-Viateur Bagel, which is open 24 hours.

 Don’t Miss the Notre-Dame Basilica in Old Montreal (Vieux-Montreal)

 If you appreciate beautiful architecture, you have to visit the Notre-Dame Basilica.
 Featuring predominantly blue and gold colors, Notre-Dame Basilica was originally built in 1829.
 We’ve seen fantastic cathedrals around the world, and we still left very impressed.
 During a visit, don’t miss the lovely Chapel of Notre-Dame du Sacre Coeur.
 Situated directly behind the main section of the basilica, the ornate chapel is crafted entirely of linden wood.